Introduction to Drones in Construction

 Feeding the data captured by a drone into construction planning software and overlaying with proposed building drawings will instantly show any potential mismatches between terrain, existing structures, and even vegetation.
 You’ll instantly know the true costs of preparing your site for groundbreaking and can make better decisions about how to best utilize the area where you’ll build.

 On larger sites that require extensive ground work, like highways, railroads, bridges or parking lots, you’ll need a drone that can fly further and longer.
-The Quantum Systems Trinity takes off and lands vertically, but then flies like a fixed-wing airplane for missions of up to 90 minutes on a single charge.
+The Quantum Systems Trinity Pro takes off and lands vertically, but then flies like a fixed-wing airplane for missions of up to 90 minutes on a single charge.
+You can even have LiDAR on this VTOL drone.

 With flight speeds over 50 mph, the Trinity’s high resolution visual camera can capture an astounding amount of image data in a short period of time.
-For the ultimate in flexibility, Trinity’s modular payload bay means you’ll be able to accomplish whatever mission the project requires.
+For the ultimate in flexibility, Trinity’s modular payload bay means you’ll be able to accomplish whatever mission the project requires, including a LiDAR payload

 Stockpile volume verification